LuBustos/project-planner-be/README.md

 ```

-Then npm or yarn start and you should see the next message:
+Then run `npm start / yarn start` and you should see the next message:

 ```
 Project planner api listening at ${PORT}